mlubinsky/mlubinsky.github.com/scala/README.md

 The size of a list automatically increases or decreases based on the operations that are performed on it i.e. a list in Scala is a variable-sized data structure whilst an array is fixed size data structure.

+List and Tuple are immutable, whereas arrays are mutable in Scala.

+### Tuple
+Unlike an Array or List, a tuple is Immutable and can hold objects with different Datatypes.
+Scala tuples combine a fixed number of items together so that they can be passed around as whole.
+A tuple is immutable and can hold objects with different types, unlike an array or list.

+ Capacity of tuples in Scala of the length two to twenty-two.

 ### Set

 head: returns the head (first element) of the set